J. D. Scholten: 2018 U.S. House campaign

+2020 U.S. House campaign

 In August 2019, Scholten announced that he would seek a rematch against King in the 2020 elections.
-He was unopposed in the primary election and faced Randy Feenstra, who had defeated King in the Republican primary.
+He was unopposed in the primary election and faced state Senator Randy Feenstra, who had defeated King in the Republican primary.
 Scholten lost to Feenstra by a 25 point margin.

+Iowa House of Representatives

 On March 16, 2022, Scholten announced his candidacy for District 1 in the Iowa House of Representatives.
 He was unopposed in the Democratic Party primary and the general election.

+In 2023, while serving in the Iowa House of Representatives, Scholten signed with the Twins Oosterhout in the Honkbal Hoofdklasse.
+He continued to work as a legislator remotely.

+Scholten ran for reelection in the 2024 elections, and won his second term.

+2026 U.S. Senate campaign

+On June 2, 2025, Scholten announced that he would run in the 2026 United States Senate election in Iowa, challenging incumbent Senator Joni Ernst.

+On August 18, 2025, Scholten announced that he was dropping out of the race and endorsed State Representative Josh Turek.

+Political views

+Scholten has described himself as a "Lina Khan Democrat".
+Scholten has been characterized as a member of the populist wing of the Democratic Party.

 Personal life

-Scholten's father, Jim, was Morningside College's baseball coach.
+Scholten's father, Jim, was Morningside University's baseball coach.